-Comment: 61% of Suitsupply's 2016 purchasing volume comes from suppliers where a business relationship exists for at least 5 years.
-The company aims to have long term relationships and has worked with their main suppliers since the start of the company.
+Comment: 75% of Suitsupply's 2017 purchasing volume comes from suppliers where a business relationship exists for at least 5 years.
+This is an increase of 14% compared to the year before.
+The company aims to build long-term relationships and has worked with their main suppliers since the start of the company.